CrispenGari/java-startup/README.md

-# java-backend
+### Java Startup
-💎 This repository contains some java backend applications using different technologies.
+💎 This repository contains some java applications using different technologies.